 The theme from all three speakers was that when facilitated correctly, students really engage with Twitter in this way, and bringing academic discussion to online spaces the students already use, rather than using systems new to them, works well.

-After lunch Farzana Latif led a lively workshop on social media, discussing the learning and teaching benefits of Twitter, blogging and Flickr.
+After lunch Farzana Latif led an interactive workshop on social media, discussing the learning and teaching benefits of Twitter, blogging and Flickr.
 The day ended with a practical session by Trish Murray on peer review within MOLE via WebPA.

 Another packed day at TELFest, with much more to come.
 Wednesday’s session sees sessions on PebblePad, iTunesU, flipped learning and engaging students in teaching spaces.
 See you there!